localstack/docs/content/en/user-guide/chaos-engineering/chaos-plugin/index.md

 ## Configuration

-The chaos effects supported by Chaos plugin are broadly categorised into two groups.
+The chaos effects supported by Chaos Plugin are broadly categorised into two groups.
 **Faults** lead to an application-level HTTP error, and **Network Effects** introduce network-level effects to the connections.

 ### Faults